wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==
+= 2.11 =
+* [fix] fixed action box style dropdown select box reverting to User Styles after save when selecting None as style.
+* [fix] fixed style creator not putting out border-radius css
+* [fix] fixed php notices
+* [fix] fixed php error if the page content type is not allowed by MAB but MAB still tries to set action box.
+* made paths to functions file in addons use absolute paths
+* added more classes to generated button css code
+* [fix] updated linear-gradient in button css code to use new W3c implementation

+= 2.9.10 =
+* Fixes

+= 2.9.5 =
+* Fixed css generator where it wasn't putting out the property for submit buttons on hover
+* Fixed paging issue when on page with custom query
+* added mab_allowed_post_types filter for making it possible to show action boxes on other post types

+= 2.9.4 =
+* Added new action box type - Contact Form 7 box
+* Added a number of action and filter hooks for extending the plugin :)
+* Added options for setting the input field labels of integrated mailing list providers

+= 2.9.3 =
+* Replaced the hook used to call the main action box from template_redirect to wp hook.

+= 2.9.2 =
+* Improved Custom Style editor generated stylesheets due to label color being overridden.

+= 2.9.1 =
+* Fixed Custom Style editor stylesheets
+* Updated default action box css

 = 2.9 =
 * Added new action box styles
 * Reorganized plugin assets so they're all registered at magic-action-box.php